MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/move-extents.md

 This command runs in the context of a specific database.
 It moves the specified extents from the source table to the destination table.

-The command requires [Table admin permission](../management/access-control/role-based-authorization.md) for the source and destination tables.

 > [!NOTE]
 > * For more information on extents, see [Extents (data shards) overview](extents-overview.md).
 > * A `.move` command either completes or fails for all source extents.
 There are no partial outcomes.

+## Permissions

+The command requires [table admin](../management/access-control/role-based-authorization.md) permissions for the source and destination tables.

 ## Restrictions